 - Romano cheese can be used in lieu of Parmigiano; it will provide a sharper, more intense and salty flavor.

-- Chopped kale can be used instead of mustard greens.
+- Chopped kale can be used instead of collard greens.

 - If you like things spicy, stir in some hot sauce such as Texas Pete’s